What I Learned From Investing in Real Estate Crowdfunding Platforms

 What is an apartment syndication?

-According to Joe, an apartment syndication is a temporary professional financial services alliance formed for the purpose of handling a large apartment transaction that would be hard or impossible for the entities involved to handle individually (i.e. doctors), which allows companies to pool their resources and share risks and returns.
+An apartment syndication is a temporary professional financial services alliance formed for the purpose of handling a large apartment transaction that would be hard or impossible for the entities involved to handle individually (i.e. doctors), which allows companies to pool their resources and share risks and returns.

 In regards to apartments, a syndication is typically a partnership between general partners (i.e. the syndicator) and the limited partners (i.e. the investors) to acquire, manage and sell an apartment community while sharing in the profits.

-My Apartment Syndication Investment
+My First Apartment Syndication Investment

 Deal #1 – The Avery